 |OL864||1.625" x 1.8125"||No||Slim Line||0.1562 in|

-When it comes to applying your label, it can be tempting to start from the sides – but sticking the middle of the label first, and working your way out, will give you the best results.
+When it comes to applying your label, it can be tempting to start from the sides – but there's another option that will give you the best results.

 Line the label up with the bottom of the tube above the scroll, or if your label has a perforatation, use the lid as your guide.
 Try to get your safety tab close as possible to the separation point so the label isn't difficult to tear for the user.

 Once you have your labels in the right position, apply the middle of the label first.
 Press down with your thumbs from the center out, creating a smooth bond between the label and the tube.
 Once it's applied, use moderate force to ensure the best stick.

 Labeling another product?
 See our general tips for label application.